 They hate the feeling of the clothing sliding over their legs.
 Time to work on reducing their tactile sensitivity.
 It can be done; ask your OT.
 And find some super-soft clothes for the toilet-training period.
 Fleece shorts, anyone?

 Sitting on the toilet seat feels like they are perched over a big scary hole.
 Children with poor spatial awareness or poor proprioception aren’t good at judging how large the opening is or how deep.
 Add some instability with low tone, and you have a recipe for fear.
 Then flush the toilet while they are still sitting, or standing nearby, and that potty seems like it could suck them down!
 Try a potty seat and gradually move them over to a toilet once they are confident and independent there.
 Do more homework exercises on core stability and postural control, and don’t forget vestibular activities from OT.
+And consider a child-sized toilet in the bathroom they use most Should You Install a Child-Sized Potty for Your Special Needs Child?.

 Without a clear sense of time, sitting there seems like it takes forever.
 Kids can have no sense of how long something they don’t enjoy will take.
 Use a visual timer, the microwave timer, or your smartphone timer.
 My iPad has a visual countdown clock to see when time is up.